Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 So, when a skater is struggling with an element, I often go back to a different skating skill to improve the building blocks rather than repeating the desired skill without the solid building blocks already in place.

 A skater struggling with an element such as forward crossovers, for example, may not be able to hold proper forward edges securely or may not have a steady one-foot glide.
-These skills are necessary to execute forward crossovers correctly, so improving the earliest skills as a component to the desired skill works to ensure success.
+These skills are necessary to execute forward crossovers correctly, so improving the earliest skills as a component of the desired skill works to ensure success.

 Gaps in skills will become more apparent when trying to properly execute more complicated elements.
 Improper technique, from basic skills that have been rushed, are often very difficult to change.